d-smith/ml-speciality-notes/acloud.guru/04-data-preparation.md

     * Required for many algorithms like linear/non-linear regression, clustering, neural networks, and more.
     * Scaling features depends on the algoritms you use
 * Normalization
-    * rescakes values from 0 to 1
+    * rescales values from 0 to 1
     * does not handle outliers
 * Standardization
     * Rescales values by making the values of each feature in the data have zero mean and is less affected by outliers